Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Main Analysis

-We now find that
+We now find that:

-We therefore deduce that $\phi$ is given by the following expression $\forall x \in \mathbb{R}$:
+We therefore deduce that $\phi$ is given by the following expression $\forall x \in S$:

-Using (\ref{interventioneqduop}) - (\ref{interventioneqdiff}) we readily obtain the following equations:
+Using (\ref{interventioneqduop_ch_5}) - (\ref{interventioneqdiff}) we readily obtain the following equations:

-In the following analysis, it is useful to seperate the analysis into two cases starting with the case in which the transaction cost $\lambda$ is fixed (case I) and then analysing a second case in which the Principal is free to choose the value of $\lambda$ (case II). \
+We now separate the analysis into two cases; case I in which the proportional part of the transaction cost $\lambda$ is fixed and, case II in which the Principal is free to choose both values $\kappa,\lambda$.

-\textbf{Case I} \
+\textbf{Case I}